-People say that sisters who are close in age often have a love-and-hate relationship with each other.
+People say that sisters who are close in age often have a love-and-hate relationship.

-But when they get older, they would find a way to get rid of that hate and keep the love.
+But when some people get older, they will find a way to get rid of that hate and keep the love.

 In my case, though, I love my little sister when we were both younger.
 No one had to ask me twice to share my toys with her because I would give them to her immediately.
 I also loved knowing that I was her big sister and boasted about it to my playmates.
 However, the more we grew up, the more I found it hard to love her.

 So why do some people never admit they were wrong?
 Why do some people have a hard time admitting they were wrong while for others, admitting they were wrong is just too easy?
 Could some people be just too full with themselves that they will just never admit they were wrong?

 Why It’s Hard To Say They Made Mistakes

 Are you one of these people who have difficulty admitting they were wrong?
 Why will some people never admit they were wrong and feel that others owe them?

 The reason was that it always seemed so challenging for my sister (and for people) to admit all her wrongdoings.
 For example, when we were both in high school, our parents got us to nail care sets since we constantly changed our nail polish every week.
 My sister broke hers almost after two months, and my parents refused to buy her another set, so she decided to borrow mine.
 She went to my room and got it herself, promising to clean and return the kit as soon as possible.

 I got busy with school, so I only remembered it a month later.
 When I asked my sister where my nail care set was, she said, “Oh, did you not get it already?”